mindoktor/fillpdf/README.md

 2019: the library has been turned into a standalone server.

-## Build and push container
+## Build and push docker image

-After having merged your changes to the master branch of this repo, build and push a new container:
+After having merged your changes to the master branch of this repo, build and push a new docker image:

 `$ gcloud builds submit -t gcr.io/$PROJECT/fillpdf:v$VERSION --project $PROJECT`

 Change `$PROJECT` and `$VERSION` to what you need.
 For the version numbers, use semver principles.

-NOTE that the container must be built and pushed for all the projects where you want to deploy the service.
+NOTE that the docker image must be built and pushed for all the projects where you want to deploy the service.
 Attow these are:

 - `mindoktor-dev` (dev and test)
 - `e-vard` (sweden prod)